 When I say that a solid-state battery can charge quickly, I mean ridiculously fast.
 Lithium-ion batteries that currently take hours to charge will take mere minutes.
 It’s much denser than lithium-ion, storing some three times the amount of energy in the same space.
-You also end up with the battery that still has high conductivity down to four degrees below zero (or -20 degrees Celsius).
+You also end up with a battery that still has high conductivity down to four degrees below zero (or -20 degrees Celsius).

 Let’s not overlook the significance of the stability of a solid-state battery.
 One of the biggest dangers—as Samsung has famously proven with its S7 smartphone—is battery combustion.
-The fact that the new technology eliminates this risk means manufacturers can create much more aggressive tools with lightning fast chargers.
+The fact that the new technology eliminates this risk means manufacturers can create much more aggressive tools with lightning-fast chargers.
 They can also ship them via air freight—a huge boon for batteries given current restrictions.

 Uses for a Solid-State Battery